Adrift001/ZBar/iphone/doc/install.rst

 The recommended installation method is to simply copy the SDK into your Xcode project:

-1. Open ZBarSDK-|version|.dmg in the Finder.
+1. Open ATBarSDK-|version|.dmg in the Finder.

-2. Drag the :file:`ZBarSDK` folder into your Xcode project.
+2. Drag the :file:`ATBarSDK` folder into your Xcode project.
 In the dialog that appears, you should choose to **copy** the SDK into your project by checking the box.
 The target that you want to link with the library should also be selected in the target list.

-3. Link the following additional frameworks to any targets that link with the ZBarSDK.
+3. Link the following additional frameworks to any targets that link with the ATBarSDK.
 You should set the first three to use weak references and configure an appropriate deployment target if you still need to support iOS 3: